horsemanjackyliu/S4HANASBSLABLEPRINTING/Excercise 05  Create  Custom Entity for Outbound Delivery Header and Items/README.md

 ![alt text](image-5.png)

-Adjust the data definition ZOBJ_DN with the following code:
+Adjust the data definition ZOBJ_DN as the following code:

 ```